FrancescoL96/DAG-Scheduling-Simulator/README.md

 sim.py graph.csv 2 10 1
 ```
 ### Auto simulation with generated graphs
-Simulates a number of generated graphs (using generator.py and sim.py), output in "outout.csv"
+Simulates a number of generated graphs (using generator.py and sim.py), output in "output.csv"
 ```
 auto_sim.py
 ```